 For contemporary homes, I usually like to match the gutter and facia to the roof colour as this is a seamless look.
 This approach works particularly well for skillion style roofs.
 Windows can be matched to this using a silver from each company's standard range.

 However, if it is a classic coastal home, as the one above, where you want to introduce more white trim, then it should just be used for the gutters.
-You can only achieve this look though if you have timber facias that can be painted in a crisp white.
-If you are using Colorbond for your facia, then it will need to be Surfmist.
-In which case it is sometimes better just to use Shale Grey for both.
+You can then use Colorbond's new Dover White colour for the fascia.

 Related: Using Surfmist as a trim colour